f1nal3/Juniorgram/Docs/New models explained.md

 - It's difficult to expand this system
 - User must know how to work with raw return types

-It means that's going to be too expensive to have old system in the future.
+All that means that's going to be too expensive to have old system in the future.

-All of this led to the new system that should be:
+It led to the new system that should be:
 - Able to use cast, but it should be hidden from user
 - Able to store data as a field
 - Able to be expanded and supported